 Visually, we can see that 0.25 is unusual in this distribution so the associated probability is small.

-Abou-

-2% of the time, we expect a random sample to have 25% or more with a credit card when 20% of the population owns one.

-Step 3: Assess the data.
+Fipping 300 coins with probability of heads = 0.2 The sect Analyze Info Proportion of heads ≥ 1.2 The sect Analyze Info Proportion of heads ≥ 1.2 Proportion of hea Step 3: Assess the data.
 Find the P-value.
 The P-value is 0.02, which is small.
 This indicates that the survey result of 25% is unusual when sampling from a population where Ho is true.
 Are we right that more than 20% of the all community college freshmen own a credit card?
 In other words, is our claim true?
 It is surprising to see random samples with 25% or more owning a credit card when 20% of the population owns one.
 In other words, this difference is large enough to support our claim that the population proportion is also larger than 20%.

-Therefore, we conclude that our claim is true.

-Step 4: State a conclusion

-The sample evidence is statistically significant.
+Therefore, we conclude that our claim is true .
+Step 4: State a conclusion The sample evidence is statistically significant.
 The observed difference between 0.25 and 0.20 cannot be attributed to sampling variability.
 We have enough evidence to conclude that more than 20% of the population of community college freshmen owns a credit card.
 Reject Ho in favor of Ha.